n-noc/soen342/README.md

 ## Instructions

-To run the app, use APPCLI.java which is the updated version of Main.java which was hardcoded for small testing.
+To run the app, use AppCLI.java which is the updated version of Main.java which was hardcoded for small testing.

 Run the following commands: